 top of page

-• Writer's pictureDr Julien Drouart
+Writer's pictureDr Julien Drouart

-Designpanoptikum Museum: Surrealism in contact with the artist
+Designpanoptikum Museum: Surrealism in Berlin

 The DesignPanoptikum is a great success.